 The Great West Run

-A couple of years ago I took photographs at the Great West Run in Exeter, a half-marathon run annually since 1985.
-It draws participants from across the region, plus a large crowd of enthusiasts and spectators.
+Years ago I took photographs at the Great West Run in Exeter, a half-marathon run annually since 1985.
+It draws participants from across the South West of England, plus a large crowd of enthusiasts and spectators.

 I knew I would get some interesting images of the athletes preparing and running in the race, but photographs of races are all fairly similar: steely gazes of concentration, the grimace at the finishing line.
 So I decided to tell the story of the Great West Run without showing any faces – I’d let people’s body language express the tension building to the start of the race, the athleticism of the runners and the exhaustion at the end.